-Classified by the RCMP as a terrorist act under the Criminal Code,[2][17] it was the most serious security breach at Parliament Hill since the 1966 parliament bombing.[18]
-It took place two days after a man used his car to run over two soldiers in Saint-Jean-sur-Richelieu, Quebec, killing one.
-The two incidents, which attracted international attention, raised concerns about the effectiveness of police actions to prevent terrorist attacks, the prevention of radicalization and the security measures in place at federal and provincial legislatures.
+Classified by the RCMP as a terrorist act[1][12] it was the most serious security breach at Parliament Hill since the 1966 parliament bombing.[13]
+The attack gained international attention and raised concerns about the effectiveness of police actions to prevent terrorist attacks, and the security measures in place at federal and provincial legislatures.

 Shootings